weng271190436/kubefleet-website/content/en/docs/troubleshooting/PlacementRolloutStarted.md

 ---
-title: CRP Rollout Failure TSG
+title: Rollout Failure TSG
-description: Troubleshooting guide for CRP status "ClusterResourcePlacementRolloutStarted" condition set to false
+description: Troubleshooting guide for "RolloutStarted" condition set to false (ClusterResourcePlacementRolloutStarted / ResourcePlacementRolloutStarted)
 weight: 3
 ---

-When using the `ClusterResourcePlacement` API object in Azure Kubernetes Fleet Manager to propagate resources, the selected resources aren't rolled out in all scheduled clusters and the `ClusterResourcePlacementRolloutStarted` condition status shows as `False`.
+When using placement APIs (ClusterResourcePlacement or ResourcePlacement) to propagate resources, selected resources may not begin rolling out and the `RolloutStarted` condition shows `False`.

-*This TSG only applies to the `RollingUpdate` rollout strategy, which is the default strategy if you don't specify in the `ClusterResourcePlacement`.*
-*To troubleshoot the update run strategy as you specify `External` in the `ClusterResourcePlacement`, please refer to the [Staged Update Run Troubleshooting Guide](ClusterStagedUpdateRun).*
+*This guidance applies to the `RollingUpdate` strategy (default).
+For the explicit staged rollout (`External` on ClusterResourcePlacement), see the [Staged Update Run Troubleshooting Guide](ClusterStagedUpdateRun).*

 > Note: To get more information about why the rollout doesn't start, you can check the [rollout controller](https://github.com/kubefleet-dev/kubefleet/blob/main/pkg/controllers/rollout/controller.go) to get more information on why the rollout did not start.

 ## Common scenarios
 Instances where this condition may arise:
-- The Cluster Resource Placement rollout strategy is blocked because the `RollingUpdate` configuration is too strict.
+- The rollout strategy is blocked (e.g. `maxUnavailable` and `maxSurge` calculations prevent progress).
+- A prior phase (scheduling, overrides, work sync) is still incomplete.

 ## Troubleshooting Steps

-1. In the `ClusterResourcePlacement` status section, check the `placementStatuses` to identify clusters with the `RolloutStarted` status set to `False`.
+1. Inspect placement `placementStatuses` for clusters with `RolloutStarted` `False`.
-2. Locate the corresponding `ClusterResourceBinding` for the identified cluster.
-For more information, see [How can I find the latest ClusterResourceBinding resource?](README.md#how-can-i-find-the-latest-clusterresourcebinding-resource).
-This resource should indicate the status of the `Work` whether it was created or updated.
+2. Retrieve the binding (`ClusterResourceBinding` for CRP, `ResourceBinding` for RP) and confirm Work creation/update status.
-3. Verify the values of `maxUnavailable` and `maxSurge` to ensure they align with your expectations.
+3. Recalculate expected `maxUnavailable` and `maxSurge` (defaults: 25% rounded) to ensure at least one binding can advance.

 ## Case Study

-In the following example, the `ClusterResourcePlacement` is trying to propagate a namespace to three member clusters.
+Example: A `ClusterResourcePlacement` attempts to propagate a namespace to three clusters but only two exist; the same pattern would apply to RP with namespace-scoped resources.
 However, during the initial creation of the `ClusterResourcePlacement`, the namespace didn't exist on the hub cluster, and the fleet currently comprises two member clusters named `kind-cluster-1` and `kind-cluster-2`.

-### ClusterResourcePlacement spec
+### ClusterResourcePlacement spec (Representative)
 ```
 spec:
   policy: